pitylee/test-assignment/README.md

 You can log in with the users set in the .env.

-## XDebug
+## PHP

+PHPCBF can be run upon development for beautifying the code with the command:

+`docker-compose exec -it php composer run-script phpcbf`

-Debugging can be done in the IDE that you love working with, by default xdebug 3 for php 8, using your internal ip, yet this can be tweaked around to follow host, or use xdebug's new gateway host resolver.
+Debugging with Xdebug can be done in the IDE that you love working with, by default xdebug 3 for php 8, using your internal ip, yet this can be tweaked around to follow host, or use xdebug's new gateway host resolver.

 Make sure your ide is listening on the configured port with telnet or netcat: